 In September 2018, NRATV (the National Rifle Association’s television channel) caused controversy when they digitally added Ku Klux Klan hoods to trains from the long-running children’s television program Thomas and Friends during a segment about gender and racial diversity.

 The segment in question was aired on 7 September 2018, during NRA spokesperson Dana Loesch’s show “Relentless.”
-It occurred around the 55:30 mark in the clip embedded below.
-(Click here to view.)
+The episode is no longer available, though clips are included in the following video:

 Loesch was addressing a recent development on Thomas and Friends which saw two female characters (one of them from Africa) added to the show to bolster its international appeal and give more prominence to female characters: